neilmshah/flixMovieViewer-iOS/README.md

 - [x] While poster is being fetched, user see's a placeholder image (+1pt)
 - [x] User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
 - [x] Customize the selection effect of the cell (+1pt)
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)

-The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough